swyxio/sw-yx.github.io/_posts/2018-05-03-microconf-day2.md

 dont build in secret

-dont let competitors lead your innovation
+dont let competitors lead your innovation - learn from your customers. your custs have a lot to teach you.

+design from patterns to details